Vinc-Web-Hub/vl-spa-blog/frontend/src/models/formSchemaReadme.txt

+There are 2 Dynamic Form components : Form.vue and FormGrid.vue

+Form.vue is a simple mono-column component FormGrid.vue allows to create complex form, with several columns, and offers span over rows and columns and form sections.

+The Forms are described within .js files called Schemas

 Options for fields layout wihthin a form :
 align: maps to align-self → controls vertical alignment
   Values: start, center, end, stretch